NextCenturyCorporation/itm-ingest/delegation-survey/README.md

 ## Recommendations for Setup
-- Run `python3 update_survey_config.py` and press `Enter` for one-time initialization.
+- Run `python3 update_survey_config.py` and press `Enter` and `1` for one-time initialization.
 This will add the three initial survey versions (0.0, 1.0, 2.0) and correct patient ids for images to the database.
 - Run `python3 convert_adms_for_delegation.py`.
 This will add the adm medics to the database.
+- Run `python3 update_survey_config.py` and press `Enter` and `2` to set up survey version 3.0